Lenny Piccirillo, longstanding bouncer at A.C.'s Bar and Grill in Charleston, dies at 59

 He was never married and had no children.
 His sister, Nanette Piccirillo, lives in the area.
 He is also survived by his brothers Eddie Fendley and Ciro Piccirillo.

 Growing up, Piccirillo's nickname was "Fish" because he loved to swim.
 After moving to Charleston from his family's home in Elberton, Ga., he played baseball and football at Bishop England.
-He later coached football at Bishop England.
+He later coached football at BE.

-After a few years at the University of South Carolina, Piccirillo began working at A.C.'s in 1981, when it had a different name and bars were still allowed to serve until dawn.
-And he stayed onboard through many ownership changes, including when Curley in 2002 bought the bar.
+After a few years at the University of South Carolina, Piccirillo began working at A.C.'s in 1981 when it had a different name and Charleston bars were still allowed to serve until dawn.
+He stayed onboard through many ownership changes, including when Curley bought the bar in 2002.

 "I am just one of many who'll feel that downtown Charleston has been diminished this week, as if this year hasn't been tough enough," Curley said.